lguez/NetCDF95/docs/Detailed_content/errors.md

 ===

-If you call a NetCDF95 procedure without the optional `ncerr` argument,and some error occurs, then the NetCDF95 procedure will :
+If you call a NetCDF95 procedure without the optional `ncerr` argument, and some error occurs, then the NetCDF95 procedure will:

 -   write to standard output all the information it has, including the string produced by `nf90_strerror`;